andrechristikan/ack-nestjs-boilerplate/README.md

 ## Features

-Cool features, [see this for more informations][ack-gitbook-setup-features] 😎.
+Cool features, [see this for more informations][ack-docs-setup-features] 😎.

 - Centralize Configuration
 - OAuth2 as Authorization